 1. Non-surgical treatment for meniscus tears

 Non-surgical meniscus tear treatments involve physical therapy and use of over-the-counter pain relievers under a doctor’s supervision until swelling recedes, and the symptoms go away.
 The meniscus is not a part of the body that will heal on its own, therefore this type of treatment works only for those with very small tears, or those who do not have a particularly active lifestyle.
 Younger people often suffer more complications from non-surgical treatments.

 2. Surgery to repair the meniscus

 In cases where a tear is small, or in the outer third of the meniscus, which receives blood flow and can heal, the doctor may put small sutures or tacks in place to hold the meniscus together and encourage it to repair itself.

 3. Surgery to remove the torn part of the meniscus

 When the meniscus is injured too severely, is injured in a place where it does not receive blood flow, or is torn as a result of long term wear, your surgeon may decide that the best option is to remove the torn piece of meniscus.

 Next Steps: Contact an Orthopaedist

 If you have been diagnosed with a meniscal tear, or suspect that you have one, it’s important to see a doctor about treatment.
 Orthopaedic physicians at Rothman Institute are available to discuss options for meniscus tear treatments with you.
-Reach out to us for an appointment at 1-800-321-9999.
+For more information, please visit us here or contact us at 1-800-321-9999.